TykTechnologies/tyk-docs-hugo/tyk-docs/content/analytics-and-reporting/useful-debug-modes.md

 > Note that this will enable detailed recording for all APIs and it also requires the gateway to be restarted.

-- Enable detailed analytics at the api level.
-This involves updating your [api definition](/docs/tyk-gateway-api/api-definition-objects) to include this at the root level:
+- Enable detailed analytics at the API level.
+This involves updating your [API definition](/docs/tyk-gateway-api/api-definition-objects) to include this at the root level:

 ```{.copyWrapper}
 "enable_detailed_recording": true
 ```

-> This will enable detailed recording for this api only.
+> This will enable detailed recording for this API only.

 - Enable detailed analytics at the key level.
-You will need to update your key to have the following content.
+You will need to update your key with the following setting.
 This should also come in at the root level:

 ```{.copyWrapper}
 "enable_detailed_recording": true
 ```

-> This will enable detailed recording for only apis the key is used to access.
+> This will enable detailed recording only for APIs the key is used to access.

 Please note that each of these methods have different level of priorities.
-The order below describes how the gateway determines if detailed recording needs to be enabled:
+The order below describes how the Gateway determines if detailed recording needs to be enabled:

 - API level is checked.
 If enabled, record detailed logs else go to the next